All Episodes

 Who is it that's determining who gets the pass and who gets forced out?

-This is breaking up, by the way, folks, on the tail end of the six weeks that I've had this cold or whatever it is.
+Excuse me, this is breaking up, by the way folks, on the tail end of the six weeks that i've had this cold or whatever it is.

-The Department of Justice announced yesterday, folks, that it will monitor polling places in two Nebraska counties during the Tuesday Republican primaries for possible civil rights violations.
+Just to make it fair, the Department OF Justice announced yesterday folks, that it will monitor polling places in two Nebraska counties during the tuesday, Republican primaries for possible civil rights violations.

-Attorney General Eric Holder's Department of Justice will assign monitors to patrol polling places, Republican primaries, possible civil rights violations.
+Department OF Justice will assign monitors to patrol polling places, Republican primaries, possible civil rights violations.

-They don't have time to investigate any IRS abuses against the Tea Party.
+They don't have time to investigate any IRS abuses against the Teach Party.

 They don't have time to investigate Fast and Furious.